hmcalister/COSC343-EV3-Bot/README.md

 We have decided to keep to the basic movement options of moving strictly forward and turning only at right angles, although the code should support other movements.

+## Overview of Implementation
 The basic method can be outlined as
-* Use `robot.move` and `robot.rotate` to get to (10,3) i.e. black square 56
+* Use `robot.move` and `robot.rotate` to get to (0,10) and then (10,3) i.e. black square 11 then 56
     * `robot.move` handles the black square reporting (when the sensing demands it)
 * Use `robot.check_next` over the first column of the red area
-* Rotate around and position self to check the second column from below
+* Rotate around and position self to check the second column from below, then check this
 * Do the same for the final column

 ## Documentation